iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 Leave for a while to decompose, or punch holes in the carboard to plant immediately.

 This method reduces the required inputs to two materials that are very easy for me to source.
-Large sheets of cardboard can be gathered free from appliance stores or my preference, bike shops.
+Large sheets of cardboard can be gathered free from appliance stores, or my preference, bike shops.
 Arborist wood chips are sometimes available free from municipal sites, and some arborists will also drop a load off at your house for free (since it saves them a disposal fee).

 The simple recipe and the light weight of the materials mean I can cover a lot of area fairly rapidly.